For Authors|For Editors|For Reviewers

 11. Corrections, Retractions and Editorial Expressions of Concern

 All Discovery Medicine follow the ICMJE and COPE guidelines.
+If errors are found in a published article, depending on the severity of the error:

 Click to see details: Policy regarding corrections and retractions.